You are here

 Offsetting MRCA PI Compensation

 MRCA PI compensation is originally paid as a weekly amount.
-If all or part of this compensation has been converted to a lump sum, SRDP is offset dollar for dollar by all or part of the total amount of periodic payment the person would have been receiving had the lump sum not been chosen.
-To calculate the weekly amount of PI compensation the person would be receiving, regardless of whether all or part of this payment was converted to a lump sum, the person’s compensation factor is multiplied by the current maximum PI payment (this is a weekly amount).
-The compensation factor is found under the ‘Benefit History’ tab in CADET.
+If all or part of this compensation has been converted to a lump sum, SRDP is offset dollar for dollar by all or part of the total amount of periodic payment the person was receiving at the time they made the choice to convert to a lump sum.
+To calculate the weekly amount of PI compensation the person would be receiving, regardless of whether all or part of this payment was converted to a lump sum, the person’s compensation factor is multiplied by the maximum PI payment at the date the choice to receive a lump sum was made (this is a weekly amount).

 Converting Previous DRCA Lump Sums into Current Weekly Amounts

-The Military Rehabilitation and Compensation (Consequential and Transitional Provisions) Regulations 2004 sets out the method for converting lump sum payments under the DRCA into weekly amounts:
+• The Military Rehabilitation and Compensation (Consequential and Transitional Provisions) Regulations 2020 item 6, sets out the method for converting lump sum payments under the DRCA into weekly amounts:

-The aged based number is provided by the Australian Government Actuary by reference to the age of the person on the day on which the lump sum amount under the DRCA was paid to the former member and the gender of the former member (refer to DVA Factsheet MRC29 for further information).
+The aged based number is provided by the Australian Government Actuary by reference to the age of the person on the day on which the lump sum amount under the DRCA was paid to the former member and the gender of the former member.

 The current lump sum amount means the amount worked out using the following formula:

-'Previous lump sum' amount means the sum of any amounts previously paid under the DRCA.
+'Previous lump sum' amount means the sum of any amounts previously:

-'Relevant financial year' means the financial year in which an amount of compensation was paid to the former member under the DRCA.
+'Relevant financial year' means the financial year in which an amount of compensation was paid to the former member under sections 24, 25 or 27 of the DRCA.

 Offsetting Commonwealth Superannuation Payments